morungos/node-word-extractor/README.md

     var WordExtractor = require("word-extractor");
     var extractor = new WordExtractor();
-    var doc = extractor.extract("file.doc")
-    var body = doc.getBody();
+    var extracted = extractor.extract("file.doc");
+    extracted.then(function(doc) {
+      console.log(doc.getBody());
+    });

-The object returned from the `extract()` method is a document object, and provides several views onto different parts of the document contents.
+The object returned from the `extract()` method is a promise that resolves to a document object, which then provides several views onto different parts of the document contents.

 #### Methods

 `WordExtractor#extract(file)`

 Main method to open a Word file and retrieve the data.
-Returns a `Document`.
+Returns a promise which resolves to a `Document`.

 `Document#getBody()`